BusraFatma/Data-Analysis-Project/README.md

 - Quality control tests are performed for each product using Python and OpenCV.

-- Signals are generated for defective products.
+- Signals are generated for defective products..

 **PLC Control:**